 - Knowledge and skills

-There are many skills taught in university that often sometimes don’t appear to be very relevant or useful especially if you are looking at take the entrepreneurial path.
+There are many skills taught in university that often sometimes don’t appear to be very relevant or useful especially if you are looking at taking the entrepreneurial path.
 However, it’s very likely that in the skills learnt will help you build a knowledge bank that you can always access in the running of your business.

 - Development of patterns to hone intuition